News

 The state’s Supreme Court dismissed a lawsuit brought in April by Attorney General Rob Bonta and California Secretary of State Shirley Weber.
 The lawsuit alleged that the Huntington Beach law passed by voters in March requiring voter ID starting in 2026 violated state election law.

-Bonta and Weber also said it conflicted with a state law introduced by former state Sen. Dave Min of Irvine that banned local governments from requiring voter identification in elections.
+Bonta and Weber also said it conflicted with a state law introduced by state Sen. Dave Min that banned local governments from requiring voter identification in elections.

-Min, who is expected to win a seat in the U.S. House to replace former Rep. Katie Porter, introduced the law in February after the state threatened legal action against the city.
-Gov. Gavin Newsom signed it into law Sept.
+Min, who won the election to replace U.S. Rep. Katie Porter, introduced the law in February after the state threatened legal action against the city.
+Gov. Gavin Newsom signed it into law on Sept.
 29.

 “The Court finds that this matter is not ripe for adjudication, as ... the City’s Charter is permissive and discretionary in character, and thus currently presents no conflict with state elections law,” the state Supreme Court justices wrote in the order.